Sports Bear - A Day At The Tennis Court!

 Laura has worked at several private tennis facilities and takes pride in ability to make tennis accessible to all ages.
 She works with both juniors and adults and she likes the challenge of working with all ability levels - teaching both the competitive strategies as well as making the game fun for even the newest of players.
 Laura's outgoing and friendly personality make her a favorite with everyone she teaches.
 And as Laura will tell you, " I absolutely, positively, love teaching tennis!"

 On a personal note, Laura has three sons that are each, in their own way, following in their mother's footsteps in some way or another.
 Her oldest son, Ryan graduated from Olmsted Falls High School and graduated from Ohio University in 2015.
-He is currently in Yamkaguchi, Japan teaching English.
+He recently returned from Yamkaguchi, Japan in the spring of 2017 where he taught English for a year.
 He has a flair for writing and is enjoying his one year teaching adventure on the other side of the world.
+He is currently studying to be a pharmacist.
 Sean, also graduated from OFHS and graduated from John Carroll University in 2014 with a degree in finance and statistics.
 He played on the men's tennis team and was the captain of his Blue Streak team.
 He was honored as an tennis All-American in his freshman year.
 Sean was also the captain of his high school team, a four year letterman and a four time MVP.
 He has also won numerous USTA tournaments.
 He currently works as a financial analyst and has started his own entrepreneurial business.
 He also keeps the tennis fires burning and plays on a men's team with some men from his college team.
 Colin, the youngest of the three sons, graduated from OFHS in 2011; He then headed to the University of Dayton and graduated magna cum laude with a a degree in bio-chemsitry and a minor in Spanish.
-He is currently completing his master of medical physiology at Case Western Reserve University and will head to medical school once that degree is completed.
-Colin carries such a strong passion to help and heal and it's easy to see that he will "change the world" as one of his medical mentors recently wrote in a letter to a medical school.
-Colin played club tennis at the University of Dayton and was also a four year letterman of the Olmsted Falls tennis team.
+He completed his master of medical physiology at Case Western Reserve Universiy in 2017 and is currently in his first year of medical school at The Ohio State University.
+He was accepted to three medical schools, but attending OSU has always been his dream.
+Colin carries such a strong passion to help and heal and it's easy to see that he will "change the world" as one of his medical mentors recently wrote in a letter for his medical school application.
+Colin played club tennis at the University of Dayton and was also a captain and a four year letterman on the Olmsted Falls tennis team.
 During that time he was awarded the Sportsmanship, Leadership and MVP team awards.
 He and Sean qualified for the Northeast Ohio Boy's District tournament in 2009 and 2010 playing doubles together.
+They are the most successful doubles duo in the history of their high school.

 We'll keep you up to date on the latest endeavours and anything else new with Laura and Sports Bear!
 Check back soon!